kcelebi/kcelebi/README.md

 ## Hi, I'm Kaya! 👋

 I'm a Wealth Management Technology Analyst at Morgan Stanley.
 I recently graduated from Duke University with a B.S in Computer Science and Statistical Science.
 I was a REU research student in Columbia University's EE department in the WiMNet Lab as well as a research intern in Duke ECE's lab.

+I love tinkering with idea/concepts related to my professional field (machine learning, finance, time-series analysis), but also others that are completely unrelated (RISC-V, airline pricing, computational linguistics, cartography, etc).
 Feel free to explore my past and ongoing projects!

 ## Ongoing Projects - [celebi-pkg](https://www.github.com/celebi-pkg) 🗺